Raffinate 1 + 2 Prices, markets & analysis

 Raffinate 1 + 2: Market overview

-Raffinates 1 and 2 are byproducts of ethylene and propylene production in a cracker via butadiene (BD) production.
-The European markets are structurally thin, as most companies keep them for captive use or are locked into long-term contracts.
+Raffinates 1 and 2 are by-products of ethylene and propylene production in a cracker via butadiene (BD) production.
+The European markets are structurally thin, as most companies keep material for captive use or are locked into long-term contracts.

 Raffinate 2’s main use is methyl ethyl ketone (MEK).
 Butene 1 can be extracted from it and this is a feedstock for linear low density polyethylene (LLDPE).

-Values for both raffinates are expected to remain stable, driven primarily by steady demand into gasoline blending but if not raffinates can be utilised elsewhere.
-Crude C4 feedstock constraints, because of reduced operations at ethylene-led crackers and the shift elsewhere to lighter feedstocks that do not produce C4, could have an impact on supply but given the long-term contracted nature of the markets, little impact is expected on a spot basis.
+Values for both raffinates are expected to remain stable, driven primarily by steady demand into gasoline blending.
+Raffinates, though, can be utilised elsewhere.
+There could be some impact from any cutbacks on BD production, depending on its performance during the fourth quarter.
+Crude C4 feedstock constraints, because of reduced operations at ethylene-led crackers and the shift elsewhere to lighter feedstocks that do not produce C4, could impact on supply but given the long-term contracted nature of the markets, little impact is expected on a spot basis.

 News & analysis